emicklei/dgraph-access/README.md

 - type Mutation to encapsulate a dgraph mutations that contains a list of RDF triples (NQuad values)
 - UpsertNode, CreateNode, CreateEdge, RunQuery, FindEquals model common dgraph operations
 - DgraphAccess can trace the queries, mutations and responses for debugging
-- DgraphAccess also provides a fluent interface for the operations
+- DgraphAccess also provides a Service interface for convenient use of the operations

 This repository also includes the [dggen tool](https://github.com/emicklei/dgraph-access/tree/master/cmd/dggen) that takes a dgraph schema to generate Go types from Dgraph types.